Syringe: Venom extraction syringes

 Venom extraction syringes are different from standard syringes, because they usually do not puncture the wound.
 The most common types have a plastic nozzle which is placed over the affected area, and then the syringe piston is pulled back, creating a vacuum that allegedly sucks out the venom.
 Attempts to treat snakebites in this way are specifically advised against, as they are ineffective and can cause additional injury.

 Syringes of this type are sometimes used for extracting human botfly larvae from the skin.

-Oral
+Oral syringes

 An oral syringe is a measuring instrument used to accurately measure doses of liquid medication, expressed in millilitres (mL).
 They do not have threaded tips, because no needle or other device needs to be screwed onto them.
 The contents are simply squirted or sucked from the syringe directly into the mouth of the person or animal.

 Oral syringes are available in various sizes, from 1–10 mL and larger.
 An oral syringe is typically purple in colour to distinguish it from a standard injection syringe with a luer tip.
 The sizes most commonly used are 1 mL, 2.5 mL, 3 mL, 5 mL and 10 mL.